PranavKhilnani/COD-Internship-Task2/README.md

 Descryption:

-Sure, here's a 300-word script summarizing the work done in this code:

----

 In this analysis, we aimed to predict car prices using various features from our dataset.
 Here’s a step-by-step breakdown of our approach:

 **1. Data Loading and Preparation**: